 Legal Services Division

 The Division provides a broad range of legal services such as reviewing Notices of Proposals, representing the Registrar and Deputy Registrar at Hearings, providing advice and opinions to AGCO staff and on corporate issues e.g. Freedom of Information, drafting legislation and contracts, and assisting in policy development.
-Counsel conduct prosecutions under the Liquor Licence Act, the Gaming Control Act, 1992, and prepare appeals to Divisional Court and to the Court of Appeals.
+Counsel represent the Registrar of Alcohol, Gaming and Racing at hearings before the Licence Appeal Tribunal under the LLA, HRLA, and GCA, and prepare appeals to the Divisional Court and to the Court of Appeal.

 Corporate Services Division